uncopied/uncopied_art/README.md

+# Uncopied.art web site
+This is the front-end for Uncopied.art web site.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is based on the [serverless-stack.com](https://serverless-stack.com/chapters/initialize-the-frontend-repo.html) tutorial.

 ## Available Scripts